SimonaAndreeva/SimonaAndreeva/README.md

 # Hi!
 I'm Simona Andreeva

-**19 years old & from Bulgaria.**
+**20 years old & from Bulgaria.**

-- :computer: I'm majoring in informatics in NBU.
+- :computer: I'm majoring in Informatics at NBU.

 - :black_nib: I'm studying Graphic Design in SoftUni.

-***// In 9th grade I was accepted in The University of Veliko Tarnovo.***
+***// In 9th grade I was accepted into The University of Veliko Tarnovo.***

 ## You want to reach me?
 You can find all of my social media accounts on my LinkTree: https://www.linkedin.com/in/simona-andreeva-629049230

 ## Fun fact: I have a twin:

-:2nd_place_medal: We won 2th place at the National Olympiad of Information Technologies 2018
+:2nd_place_medal: We won 2nd place at the National Olympiad of Information Technologies 2018

 **&**